jonsandmann/Optilift/privacy-policy.md

 You have full control over your data:
 - You can delete all your data at any time using the "Clear All Data" option in Settings
 - You can disable iCloud sync in your device settings
-- You can export your data using the built-in export feature
 - You can import your data from CSV files

 ## Data Deletion